predixdesignsystem/px-context-browser/README.md

 Navigate to the root of that server (e.g. http://localhost:8080/) in a browser to open the API documentation page, with link to the "Demo" / working examples.

-### LiveReload

-By default gulp serve is configured to enable LiveReload and will be watching for modifications in your root directory as well as `/css`.

 ### GE Coding Style Guide
 [GE JS Developer's Guide](https://github.com/GeneralElectric/javascript)